Photos from Dance for Dignity, held at the Somerville Armory on October 25.

 Immigrants’ need for legal defense is at an all-time high in our communities.
 With immigration policies changing almost daily, many of our neighbors live in fear of losing their immigrant status.
 High-quality, low-bono and pro-bono legal service, however, can change the course of a person’s or a family’s life.
 Because of community support – of all shapes and sizes – the United Legal Defense Fund for Immigrants continues to help local legal defense organizations make a difference for many of our neighbors who otherwise face detention or deportation.

-Last October, the Fund distributed $255,000 to four local, legal immigration organizations, including a two-year commitment to supporting three organizations, for which second-year funding will be distributed this November.
+Last October, the Fund awarded $255,000 to four local, legal immigration organizations, including a two-year commitment to supporting three organizations, for which second-year funding will be distributed this November.
 Since expanding the Fund to Somerville as well as Cambridge seven months ago, we have raised more than $50,000 for the Fund, with contributions coming from 200-plus donors.
 We look forward to giving out more grants from the Fund this fall.

 We couldn’t do this important work without donor support, and it’s taken donors of all kinds and gifts of all sizes.